War Rooms organize your claimed nodes and provide infrastructure-wide dashboards using real-time metrics and visualizations.

-War Rooms are flexible containers for organizing nodes and viewing key metrics in real time.
-By adding many distributed nodes to a War Room, you can use different views and dashboards to view your infrastructure on a single pane of glass.
-Then, when an anomaly strikes, drill down into single-node dashboards for every granular detail you need for root cause analysis.
+Once you add nodes to a War Room, you can then use various dashboards to monitor the health and performance of your entire infrastructure from a single pane of glass.
+When an anomaly strikes, drill down into single-node dashboards for every granular detail you need for root cause analysis.

 The node filter allows you to quickly filter the nodes visualized in a War Room's views.
 It appears on the Overview and Nodes view, but not on single-node dashboards or new dashboards you might have created.